curvegrid/go-ethereum-wiki/Building-Ethereum(Go).md

 ### Install from PPA on Ubuntu

+*[An alternative guide is available](https://github.com/ethereum/go-ethereum/wiki/Instructions-for-getting-the-Go-implementation-of-Ethereum-and-the-Mist-browser-installed-on-Ubuntu-14.04-(trusty)).
+These should probably be merged*

 For the latest development snapshot, both ppa:ethereum/ethereum and ppa:ethereum/ethereum-dev are needed.
 If you want the stable version from the last PoC release, simply omit the -dev one.

 ```